 Figure 3: Layouts group

-- This brings up the SmartArt graphics Layouts drop-down gallery that you
+- Doing so brings up the SmartArt graphics Layouts drop-down gallery, as shown in Figure 4, below.

 Figure 4: SmartArt graphic Layout's drop-down gallery

 - Now, hover the cursor over any of the Layout's previews in the gallery.
 As you move over different previews, the selected SmartArt graphic shows you a Live Preview of the layout applied, as shown in Figure 5, below.
 Click on the preview thumbnail in the gallery to apply the layout to the selected SmartArt graphic.